EugeneBachura/GoogleMapsPathFinder/README.md

 # GoogleMapsPathFinder

+## Background

+This project was originally developed as part of a diploma defense at Belarusian State University (BSU) in Minsk, Belarus, in 2018.
+It represents the practical component of my academic research and efforts in the field of logistics and transportation.

+The codebase is now made public to serve as a resource and tool for others interested in freight route optimization.
+Please note that this repository contains only the code and not the accompanying thesis text or its descriptive components.

 ## Overview

 GoogleMapsPathFinder is a web-based application designed to streamline the process of planning and optimizing freight transportation routes.
-Utilizing the powerful Google Maps API, it allows users to input multiple dispatch and destination points, calculates the most efficient routes, and offers route customization based on user preferences.
+Utilizing the Google Maps API, it allows users to input multiple dispatch and destination points, calculates the most efficient routes, and offers route customization based on user preferences.

 ## Features